soulcutter/saxerator/README.md

 | `with_attribute(name, value)` | Elements that have an attribute with a given `name` and `value`.
 If no `value` is given, matches any element with the specified attribute name present
 | `with_attributes(attrs)` | Similar to `with_attribute` except takes an Array or Hash indicating the attributes to match

+On any parsing error it'll raise an `Saxerator::ParseException` exception with the message that describe what is wrong on XML document.

 Examples
 --------
 ```ruby